 |imug rating||very positive (A)||positive (BBB)||positive (BB)|

-With total assets of around EUR 77 billion, Berlin-based DKB is one of Germany's largest banks.
+With total assets of more than EUR 132.9 billion, Berlin-based DKB is one of Germany's largest banks.
 The company was set up in 1990 and is a wholly owned subsidiary of BayernLB.
 Its business activities are focused on the German market.
-As a customer-driven bank, DKB makes more than 83% of its total assets available to local authorities, SMEs and retail customers.
 DKB's business is based on two pillars.
-As an online bank, we help 3.7 million retail customers via the internet, offering them intuitive products on transparent terms.
-And, as a commercial bank, we provide local authorities and companies in selected industries with tailor-made financing and investment solutions from our branches.
+As an online bank, we help more than 5 million retail customers via the internet, offering them intuitive products on transparent terms.
+In addition, as a commercial bank, we provide local authorities and companies in selected industries with tailor-made financing and investment solutions from our branches.

-A considerable part of DKB’s business is sustainable, either from an ecological or social perspective.
-For instance, DKB finances the construction of energy-efficient housing adapted to the needs of the elderly as well as in- and outpatient healthcare facilities and building projects in schools and nurseries.
-The bank has been providing loans for a large number of renewable energy projects mostly in the wind and solar sectors since 1996 and is one of the German key lenders in this field with a loan volume of more than EUR 10 billion.
-The plants being financed generate enough energy to power approximately 5 million two-person households.
+A considerable part of DKB’s business is sustainable, either from an environmental or social perspective.
+For instance, DKB finances the construction of energy-efficient housing adapted to the needs of the elderly as well as in- and outpatient healthcare facilities and projects in schools and nurseries.
+The bank has been providing loans for a large number of renewable energy projects mostly in the wind, solar and bioenergy sectors since 1996 and is one of the German key lenders in this field with a loan volume of more than EUR 12 billion (as of 31st December 2021).

-DKB is an active member of the Association of German Public Banks (VÖB), the Association of German Pfandbrief Banks (vdp), the Bankenfachverband and the ACI, for which it pays the corresponding membership subscriptions.
-It does not spend any other money on lobbying.
+DKB is an active member of the Association of German Public Banks (VÖB), the Association of German Pfandbrief Banks (vdp), the Banking Association and the AEFMA, for which it pays the corresponding membership subscriptions.

 All annual, half-year reports and compensation reports since 2002